swarmlang/swarm/vm.md

   - `callif $lloc ...` - behaves like `call ...` if `$lloc` is valued as `true`
   - `callelse $lloc ...` - behaves like `call ...` if `$lloc` is valued as `false`
   - `pushcall{,if,else} ...` - behaves like the call derivatives, but pushes the execution of the function onto the work queue
+  - `drain` - wait for the current context's work queue to finish
 - Stream operations
   - `streaminit $lloc1 $lloc2` - create an empty stream of type `$lloc1` at `$lloc2`
   - `streampush $lloc1 $lloc2` - push the value `$lloc2` onto the stream `$lloc1`